data-lessons/SQL-business/_episodes/04-sql-joins.md

 > ## Challenge:
 >
 > - How many bottles of each energy drink were sold in 2015?
 > - Return the Item_Description and total bottles sold (give it an alias `Totle_Bottles`) for each energy drink.
-Sort by `Totle_Bottles` in descending order.
+Sort it by `Totle_Bottles` in descending order.
 Include **ALL ENERGY DRINKS** from the database.
 If a energy drink has no sale in 2015, return 0.
 >   - HINT 1: If you just try to left join `item_info` and `invoice_info` (show as following)
 >       ```
 >        SELECT item_info.Item_Description, SUM(Bottles_Sold) AS Totle_Bottles